kamalu-chioma/BMI_html/README.md

 ## Usage

-1. Enter your weight (kg) and height (meters) to calculate BMI.
+1. Enter your weight and height to calculate BMI.
-2. Use the unit converter to convert between various units (kg, lb, meters, feet, cm, inches).
+2. Use the any of the units available (kg, lb, meters, feet, cm, inches).

 ## Contributing